Skip to main content

 Common Questions

 Low libido is not just a normal part of aging.
-Desire does shift with hormones over the decades, but a real drop, especially when it is paired with fatigue, mood changes, or erection issues, deserves a workup.
+Desire does change with hormones over the decades, but a real drop, particularly when it is paired with fatigue, mood changes, or erection issues, deserves a workup.
 Many of my patients in their 50s and 60s have stronger libido than they did at 35 once we fix the underlying biology.

 Yes, chronic stress alone can cause low libido, even with normal hormones.
 Elevated cortisol suppresses GnRH (Gonadotropin Releasing Hormone), the brain signal that tells the body to make sex hormones.
 We see this in new parents, executives, and shift workers all the time.
 Fixing sleep and stress often restores desire without any hormone treatment.